 There are a handful of ways to store your stickers that you will find when you start researching.
 Some of the best ways to store stickers are:

 - recipe or photo boxes with tab dividers

 - labeled craft drawers

 I have done a few things with my stickers in the past, including a HUGE scrapbook binder.
 Ask me how often I hauled that thing out.
+Not very.

 Category Lists for Stickers